2000 Series RapidPath Operating Manual

 The devices are identified by their part name and their order on the network.
 The most common coupler used is the EK1100, so the first coupler on the network is EK1100.1.
 The second coupler is EK1100.2.
 Most systems will only have one coupler, but larger systems with multiple banks of I/O will have multiple couplers.

 Here is how the IO labeling works.
-Each new IO device to the right will have an incremental slice number (excluding distribution blocks).
+Each new IO device to the right will have an incremental slice number.

 Wiring